Get started today.

 Whether you live in Canada and the United States, there's a locally owned and operated Basement Systems Dealer in your neighborhood!

-To schedule a free wet basement repair quote with your locally owned and operated dealer, contact us by phone or e-mail today!
+To schedule a free wet basement repair estimate with your locally owned and operated dealer, contact us by phone or e-mail today!

-Each quote is free and comes with no obligation to you.
+Each estimate is free and comes with no obligation to you.
 We provide a professional, on-site inspection and measurement of your basement.
-We also provide a customized cost quote on a custom waterproofing system for your home, as well as a full-color copy of our basement waterproofing book.
+We also provide a customized cost estimate on a custom waterproofing system for your home, as well as a full-color copy of our basement waterproofing book.
 Don't wait to reclaim your basement as dry, usable space!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.